FrankRay78/PatienceOS/README.md

 Built using a combination of Microsoft's C# IL and native AOT compilers, and the GNU toolchain.

 #### Commentary on the name
 PatienceOS was chosen to remind Frank this is a 12-month initial project (at least), as part of his [2024 professional development](https://frankray.net/blog/2023/11/writing-an-os-in-csharp-dotnet/) goals.
-The dopamine hit from quickly pushing out PR's, like he regularly enjoys from contributing to other OSS repos (eg. [spectre.console](https://github.com/spectreconsole/spectre.console)), simply won't be possible with OS development.
+The dopamine hit from quickly pushing out PR's, like he regularly enjoys from contributing to other open-source repos (eg. [spectre.console](https://github.com/spectreconsole/spectre.console)), simply won't be possible with OS development.
 Hence the need for patience, and perseverance.

-#### References
-I will lean heavily on OSDev Wiki ([C Sharp Bare Bones](https://wiki.osdev.org/C_Sharp_Bare_Bones) initially) and the tutorials written by Philipp Oppermann ([Writing an OS in Rust](https://os.phil-opp.com/)), Guanzhou Hu ([Hux kernel](https://github.com/josehu07/hux-kernel/wiki)) and Carlos Fenollosa ([os-tutorial](https://github.com/cfenollosa/os-tutorial)).
-Two reference OS's will be leveraged - [FlingOS](https://github.com/FlingOS/FlingOS) the C# educational operating system by Ed Nutting, and [Cosmos](https://github.com/CosmosOS/Cosmos) (C# Open Source Managed Operating System).

 ## Progress
 The obligatory screenshot, which (at the moment), is pretty underwhelming I admit: